MrCosta57/TitleQuill/README.md

 ## Model weights

 The models weights can be obtained from this [link](https://drive.google.com/drive/folders/1yVKkDVj1UrwRl_EAPzG9yUr4zOoRRdjO?usp=drive_link).
-Please place the weights in the `output/` directory.
+Please place the entire folder containing model and tokenizer in the `output/` directory.

 ## How to run